elastio/bon/website/blog/how-to-do-named-function-arguments-in-rust.md

 It also never panics.
 All errors are compile-time errors ✔️.

 [`bon`] allows you to *easily* switch your regular function into a function "with named parameters" that returns a builder.
-Just adding `#[builder]` on top of your function is enough even in advanced use cases.
+Just adding `#[builder]` to your function is enough even in advanced use cases.

 ## One `#[builder]` to rule them all